How to secure your future financially in 2024

 2. Maturity amount: You need to calculate your inflation-adjusted maturity amount, it is crucial to consider inflation when calculating your maturity amount.
 It does not matter how much will be the maturity amount because your maturity amount can be achieved by adjusting your risk profile and time duration.
 For more details step by step process of goal planning and achieving discuss in the blog post how to Plan your investment.

-Now plan and assigned inflation-adjusted values to the goals.
+Now plan and assign inflation-adjusted values to the goals.
 For instance, at the age is 30, A family with 2 parents, a spouse, and one child having monthly expenses is ₹ 35,000 today (rent and EMIs or insurance are not considered), then 28 years later, at a 6% inflation rate, the figure reaches approximately ₹ 1,79,000 pm.

 But at the age of sixty, your family member may be just 2 (you and your spouse).
-So this figure may reduce by some amount – let’s say ₹ 1,50,000 pm or ₹ 18,00,000 per year.
+So this figure may be reduced by some amount – let’s say ₹ 1,50,000 pm or ₹ 18,00,000 per year.
 This is in the 58th age year.
 I assumed that the life expectancy is 80 years then it will continue to grow with inflation.

 So for this single goal, depending upon age you will need to invest as follows (assuming a 10% return on investment):